joshgerdes/jekyll-uno/_posts/2023-11-22-Azure-Image-Builder-Build-Pipeline-with-Azure-DevOps.md

 As you can see, everything is mostly PowerShell-driven.
 Be aware of the double backslashes needed as well; for directories, using a single backslash will cause issues, as it is classed as an escape character.
 When editing the Bicep file, make sure you make sure of the [Bicep Visual Studio code extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep).
 I have also created a base [Codespace](https://luke.geek.nz/azure/Getting-Started-with-GitHub-Codespaces/) in the GitHub repo that you could work from as well.

-Then ideally, you can delete your previous image template every month, then create a new one with the latest Windows Updates.
+Then, ideally, you can delete your previous image template every month and create a new one with the latest Windows Updates.
 Hopefully, this has given you enough of a sample to work from.

 ## Run image build deployment

-So we have modified our Bicep, and we have our pipeline, roaring to go!
-Its time to run the build and create our Azure resources.
+So, we have modified our Bicep and have our pipeline ready to go!
+It's time to run the build and create our Azure resources.
 We do this from Azure DevOps.

 1. Login to your **[Azure DevOps](https://dev.azure.com/)** instance
 1. **Navigate** to your **AIB** project
 1. Click **Pipelines**
 1. Click on your **Pipeline**
 1. Select **Run pipeline**
-1. Before the pipeline runs, we need to **verify that the Pipeline has the permission** to use the service connection
+1. Before the pipeline runs, we need to **verify that the Pipeline has permission** to use the service connection
 1. Select **Verify**
 1. Select **Approve** to allow the pipeline stages, the ability to use the service principal

-> If your build Build fails half way through with the following error, when attempting to create the Azure Image Builder resources:
+> If your build Build fails halfway through with the following error when attempting to create the Azure Image Builder resources:
 > ERROR: {"code": "InvalidTemplateDeployment", "message": "Deployment failed with multiple errors: 'Authorization failed for template resource 'e6eaf07c-bb64-57d4-a69a-6d1463a77bdb' of type 'Microsoft.Authorization/roleAssignments'.
 The client '1d06bec0-6bb8-4ba2-b33b-98a4eafd5b84' with object id '1d06bec0-6bb8-4ba2-b33b-98a4eafd5b84' does not have permission to perform action 'Microsoft.Authorization/roleAssignments/write
-> This is due to the Service Connection, not having Owner rights to the Azure subscription.
+> This is due to the Service Connection not having Owner rights to the Azure subscription.
 Owner rights are created for the User Assigned Managed identity role assignments.
-You can fix this, by copying the Object ID of the error, navigate to [Entra ID Enterprise Apps](https://portal.azure.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview/menuId~/null), and search by your Object ID.
+You can fix this by copying the Object ID of the error, navigating to [Entra ID Enterprise Apps](https://portal.azure.com/#view/Microsoft_AAD_IAM/StartboardApplicationsMenuBlade/~/AppAppsPreview/menuId~/null), and search by your Object ID.
 This will find an Enterprise Application, that is used by Azure DevOps to talk to Azure.
-Copy the Name, and navigate to your Azure subscription, and Access COntrol (IAM) blade, and add in your Enterprise Application as Owner.
+Copy the Name, and navigate to your Azure subscription, and Access Control (IAM) blade, and add in your Enterprise Application as Owner.

-> It can take 30+ minutes to build a Virtual Machine, the more customisations, the longer it will take, so please be patience, after the build has kicked off.
-As part of the build, you can also download and review the packer logs, directly from the Storage account thats created in the IT resource group.
-I highly recommend testing one customization before proceeding to the next, until you have the implementation down pack.
-The build step if completed, will move to Optimizing, then Distributing to the Compute Gallery, before it can be used.
+> It can take 30+ minutes to build a Virtual Machine; the more customisations, the longer it will take, so please be patient, after the build has kicked off.
+As part of the build, you can also download and review the packer logs directly from the Storage account that was created in the IT resource group.
+I highly recommend testing one customization before proceeding to the next until you have the implementation downpack.
+The build step, if completed, will move to Optimizing, then Distributing to the Compute Gallery before it can be used.

 ![Azure DevOps - Run Pipeline](/images/posts/Run-AzureDevOpsBuildPipeline-AIBProject.gif)

 ## Build Virtual Machine

-Now that we have successuflly built our Windows Server 2022 image, entirely automated using Bicep and Azure DevOps pipeline, lets create a Virtual Machine, using the image that now resides in our Compute Gallery.
-To do this, we will simply use the Azure Portal, to build and test, from the Compute Gallery.
+Now that we have successfully built our Windows Server 2022 image, entirely automated using Bicep and Azure DevOps pipeline, let us create a Virtual Machine using the image that now resides in our Compute Gallery.
+To do this, we will simply use the Azure Portal to build and test from the Compute Gallery.

 1. Login to the **[Azure Portal](https://portal.azure.com/#home)**
 1. Navigate to your **Azure Compute Gallery**
 1. Click your **Image definition**, which should now have a version associated with it *(ie 1.0.0 (latest version))*
 1. Click **+ Create VM**
-1. Navigate through the normal steps, to create your virtual machine, created by your custom template.
+1. Navigate through the normal steps to create your virtual machine using your custom template.

 ![Azure Portal - Create Virtual Machine](/images/posts/Create-TestVM-AIBProject.gif)

-As you can see, the Virtual Machine has, the Apps folder, Azure Storage Explorer installed and the bginfo executable stored, as part of the image template.
+As you can see, the Virtual Machine has the Apps folder, Azure Storage Explorer installed and the bginfo executable stored as part of the image template.

 ## Code

 All the code can be found on my public GitHub repository here: [lukemurraynz/AzureImageBuilder](https://github.com/lukemurraynz/AzureImageBuilder).
-This is the master *(and happy to take any contributions to it, just open a Pull Request)*, however for reference the code can be reviewed below:
+This is the master *(and happy to take any contributions to it; just open a Pull Request)*,; for reference the code can be reviewed below:

 ### main.bicep